wanelo/gossip_girl/README.md

 Shout Outs
 ---------
-This is a shameless ripoff of the repeater statsd backend by Theo Schlossnagle.
+Initial cut was inspired by the repeater backend by Theo Schlossnagle.

 And thanks to the Etsy team for making such a nifty tool.